Skip to content

 Custom View

-/// View creation, this method needs to be called before [starView], currently not available in Flutter routes
+/// view creation, this method needs to be called before [starView], currently flutter route does not have

 /// [duration]